cruxlang/crux/design/ffi.md

 Suppose we provide multi-parameter traits, we can provide a trait that permits values of one type, plus values of a type `JsNull` (whose sole inhabitant is `JsNull`)

 ```
-data JsVal; // Opaque to Sneak
+data JsVal; // Opaque to Crux

 trait Nullable fromType a {
     toJsVal : (a) -> JsVal;